hayleyloh/IT-Support-Engineer/README.md

     ans: the computer is having internet connectivity issue.
 Try to forget wireless network/eternet port if the computer is connected to Wi-Fi/LAN port.if issue persist, the issue may caused by hardware.

+     ans2: I will verify the router's PHY mode and make sure the computer is connected to the right wireless protocol and wireless bandwidth which the infrastructure support.

 Thank you for your time.